Museum of Chinese in America

-The Museum of Chinese in America is nestled—almost tucked away completely—in the heart of Chinatown.
+The Museum of Chinese in America is nestled—almost tucked away completely—in the heart of New York’s Chinatown.

 There are two additional exhibition spaces on either side of the core exhibition; these rotate seasonally and in the past, have featured contemporary photography, fashion, Asian American comic book art, and more.